-Cats must be kept contained to the owner's property
+- All cats need to be kept contained to their owner's property at all times.

-- Owners of wandering and nuisance cats may be given an official warning or a fine.
+- If your cat wanders or is being a nuisance you may be given an official warning or a fine.
+Wandering cats may be taken to the pound.

 Why do I have to keep my cat on my property?